Leo3418/leo3418.github.io/content/en/posts/2020-05-15-gta-v-steam-epic-games.md

     ![]({{< static-path img 11-epic-games-verifies.png >}})

-12. Once GTA V is ready to play from Epic Games, visit the folder storing GTA V game files again, copy `GTA5.exe` and `PlayGTAV.exe` similarly as in step 7, but label them as game files downloaded from *Epic Games* this time.
+12. Once GTA V is ready to play from Epic Games, visit the folder storing GTA V game files again, copy `PlayGTAV.exe` similarly as in step 7, but label it as the game file downloaded from *Epic Games* this time.

     ![]({{< static-path img 12-two-copies-of-executables.png >}})